elainefang/artbook/README.md

 ----

 * As a user, I should land on a splash page for the site
+* As a user, I should be able to browse and search for art
 * As a user, I should be able to sign in and out of a secure account
-* As a user, I should be able to upload artwork to my online portfolio
+* As a registered user, I should be able to upload artwork to my online portfolio
-* As a user, I should be able to follow other users who's art I like
+* As a registered user, I should be able to follow other users who's art I like
+* As a registered user, I should be able to block other users from following me

 Backlog